emilyfuhrman/datavis_design/2017_Fall/Studios/06_Building_Wind_Vector_Maps_in_R.md

 ### Downloading data

-Download data from [http://coastwatch.pfeg.noaa.gov/erddap/tabledap/ndbcSosWind.html](http://coastwatch.pfeg.noaa.gov/erddap/tabledap/ndbcSosWind.html).
+Download data from [http://coastwatch.pfeg.noaa.gov/erddap/tabledap/ndbcSosWind.html](http://coastwatch.pfeg.noaa.gov/erddap/tabledap/ndbcSosWind.html) (you may also access it [here](https://github.com/emilyfuhrman/datavis_design/tree/master/2017_Fall/Data/06)).
 For this we will need at least Longitude, Latitude, station_id, time, wind_from_direction, and wind_speed.
 The website limits to one month of data and generally times out with >1-2 weeks of data so it’s best to stick to the presets.
 Finally, select ‘.csv’ for your file type and click submit.

 It may take a minute to download your dataset, but once completed move that file to your desired working directory.
 There is one quick edit to the dataset needed before reading it in.
 The second line of data contains the field’s units, so we want to quickly open up the .csv and delete that line of data.